benhaibinchen/globalx/README.md

 # GlobalX Names Sorting Application

-This is a simple dotnet core console application built with VS 2017 Community
+This is a simple dotnet core console application built with VS 2017 Community.

+The single responsibility and interface segregation principles are implemented in this solution coupled with a couple of good programming practices like exception handling and logging.

 ## Getting Started